 State Medicaid Information

-Medicare is a government health insurance program for adults 65 and older receiving Social Security retirement benefits or those younger than 65 receiving Social Security disability payments for at least 24 months.
+Medicare is a federal health insurance program for adults 65 and older receiving Social Security retirement benefits or those younger than 65 receiving Social Security disability payments for at least 24 months.
+Medicare only covers medically necessary and short-term care expenses.
 If the individual with Alzheimer’s or dementia is a Medicare beneficiary, Medicare will cover some, but not all, care costs.

 Medicare doesn’t cover the costs associated with assisted living for people with dementia.
 If a loved one is admitted to a memory care unit, Medicare may, however, pay for some of the medically necessary costs of that care, which is different from help with general activities of daily living.

-Medicare may assist in paying for various services such as inpatient hospital care, physician costs, some medically essential products, and short-term skilled nursing care for up to 100 days.
+Medicare may help pay for medical services such as inpatient hospital care, physician costs, some medically essential products, and short-term skilled nursing care for up to 100 days.
 Several prescription medicines are also covered by Medicare Part D. Some hospice care, whether provided at home, in a skilled nursing facility, or an inpatient hospice facility, may also be funded.
 Your loved one might also be able to get medication help from the Virginia Medication Assistance Program (MAP).

 Your loved one may also be eligible to participate in the Medicare Advantage Value-Based Insurance Design (VBID) Model.
 This program provides additional benefits, lower cost sharing, and more flexible plans to subscribers with chronic diseases (such as dementia) from Medicare Advantage providers.[05]